> COLLECTION > AIRCRAFT > FAST JETS > Red Arrows Hawk

 Image: MARK J. CAIRNS

-Known for their precision flying they're world-renowned for their breathtaking displays of aerial acrobatics, captivating audiences with their intricate formations and jaw-dropping stunts.
+The Red Arrows today are known for their precision flying, they're world-renowned for breath-taking displays of aerial acrobatics, exciting airshow audiences (in both the UK and around the world when on tour) with intricate formations and jaw-dropping aerial manoevres.

 History of Red Arrows Hawk XX260

-However, XX260 suffered major engine damage from a bird strike at Blackpool Airshow in 2010 that affected the hydraulics and fuel systems.
+XX260 suffered major engine damage from a bird strike at Blackpool Airshow in 2010 that affected the hydraulics and fuel systems.
 It made a successful emergency landing at Blackpool.
-However, the internal damage was so severe it was retired from service.
+The internal damage was so severe it was retired from service.

-Its sleek design, powered by a reliable (when birds aren't sucked in the front) Adour 861 turbofan engine, enables gravity-defying manoeuvres, making it an epitome of power and agility.
+Its sleek design, powered by a reliable (when birds aren't sucked in the front that is!)
+Adour 861 turbofan engine, enables the jet's amazing manoeuvres.

 Manufacturer: